CalebPfaff/GoSens/README.md

 ## Notes

 The program will default to Overwatch, 800 DPI, and 20-40 cm/360, and no debug info if no flags are provided

+Only tested on Windows 10, and Ubuntu 20.04.3 for WSL